Cereus spegazzinii F.A.C.Weber

 Cereus anisitsii, Cereus haageanus, Cereus lindenzweigianus, Cereus marmoratus, Monvillea anisitsii, Monvillea ebenacantha, Monvillea haageana, Monvillea lindenzweigiana, Monvillea spegazzinii, Piptanthocereus lindenzweigianus, Piptanthocereus spegazzinii

 Cereus spegazzinii, also known as Monvillea spegazzinii, is an erect, sloping, or almost creeping cactus that grows and branches abundantly.
 Stems are cylindrical, blue-green, up to 6 feet (1.8 m) long, and up to 2.6 inches (6.5) cm in diameter.
 They have 3 to 5 ribs with very wide areoles.
 Young plants usually have 2 to 3 blackish spines.
 Older plants have one central spine and five radial spines up to 0.6 inches (1.5 cm) long.
-Flowers are up to 5.2 inches (13 cm) long, up to 3.6 inches (9 cm) in diameter, and have reddish outer perianth segments and white inner ones.
+Flowers appear from spring to summer and open at night.
+They are up to 5.2 inches (13 cm) long, up to 3.6 inches (9 cm) in diameter, and have reddish outer perianth segments and white inner ones.
+Fruits are greenish to pinkish with remnants of the perianth.
 This cactus is one of the most prolific bloomers of all cacti.
-Flowers appear from spring to summer and open at night.
-Fruits are red ellipsoids.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).